insentia/windows_ad/README.md

 This module have been tested on Windows Server 2012 r2, should work on Windows Server since 2008 R2.

 ##Last Fix/Update
-V 0.0.7:
- - Update readme for informe that you have to declare the file in your manifest for use user resource

-V 0.0.6:
+V 0.0.8:
- - Create/Remove a Group in Active Directory
- - Create/Remove members inside a existing Group in Active Directory
- - Add possibility to enter a password for user
- - Put password in xml file instead of txt.
-Better for ulterior use
- - Fix showing notice when no modification is made on a user
+ - The users.xml file is now automatically created, no need anymore to create it in your manifest
+ - You can specify an alternate path for the xml file

 ##Module Description